 Alongside the wider BorderLands exhibition, featuring regional, Welsh and international artists, the project includes artist-led walks and creative workshops inspired by the border landscape.
 Local residents, walkers, visitors, young people, volunteers and HBTSR members all contribute to conversations between those whose families have long lived on the border and those whose journeys have crossed many borders before finding sanctuary in Wales.
 Emily Hedges is documenting these shared experiences through the collaborative artwork, with the outcomes to be shared through the exhibition and online.

 HBTSR has supported people seeking sanctuary since 2015 and has developed a long-standing relationship with Hay Castle, beginning with one of its earliest welcome days before the castle’s refurbishment.
-As a project partner, the charity is working closely with Emily Hedges to facilitate workshops with Support groups Newport and Swansea, assist with visits to Hay Castle, and contribute volunteer time, expertise and established relationships with refugee communities.
+As a project partner, the charity is working closely with Emily Hedges to facilitate workshops with support groups in Newport and Swansea, assist with visits to Hay Castle, and contribute volunteer time, expertise and established relationships with refugee communities.

 Creative participation builds confidence, supports wellbeing and creates opportunities for friendship and mutual understanding.
 Previous quilting and textile projects—including the Friendship Quilt, made by individuals at home during lockdown—have become lasting symbols of welcome and connection.
 There is strong enthusiasm among the communities HBTSR supports for opportunities such as these, with visits to Hay Castle and regular quilting sessions consistently proving popular.